-Policy Ref Local Plan Policy Policy Objective Trigger for Action Potential Action or Contingency Monitoring Indicator Data Source Homes H1 Sustainable Neighbourhoods To ensure that all new homes contribute to the making of sustainable neighbourhoods Monitor through subsequent housing policies Monitor through subsequent housing policies See housing monitoring indicators below SCC monitoring data H2 Housing Delivery To ensure that are sufficient new dwellings to meet needs of the City's population 5% under delivery on the target in the policy Persistent under delivery on the five year land supply • 5% under delivery on the target in the policy, the Council will prepare and publish an action plan, setting out the key reasons and the actions to bring the building back on track.
+Policy Ref CSDP Policy Policy Objective Trigger for Action Potential Action or Contingency Monitoring Indicator Data Source approved within HSE zones contrary to those HSE zones Homes F SP8 Housing supply and delivery Sets out the number of new homes to be developed and how it will be achieved 5% under delivery on the target in the policy Persistent under delivery on the five year land supply 5% under delivery on the target in the policy, the Council will prepare and publish an action plan, setting out the key reasons and the actions to bring the building back on track.
 15% under the authority will apply a 20% buffer to its 5 year housing land supply.
-Housing completions against the overall plan period target for 13,824 net additional homes to 2033 Housing delivery (gross/net additions) against the interim plan period requirements for: average 720pa net additions 2015-2022 (ie. 5,040 total over 7 years) average 800pa net additions 2022-2033 (ie. 8,800 total over 11 years) Numbers of completions on allocated housing and mixed-use development sites Windfall delivery of new homes on unallocated sites Housing conversions - gross and net additions and losses Housing trajectory Housing land availability: 5-year supply of deliverable sites 15-year supply of deliverable sites (incl. broad areas) SCC monitoring data Planning applications SHLAA НЗ Housing Mix To ensure mixed and balanced communities Not delivering the housing mix set out in the current SHMA.
+Housing completions against the overall plan period target for 13,420 net additional homes to 2033 Housing delivery (net additions) against the plan period requirements of average 745pa net additions.
+Numbers of completions on allocated housing and mixed-use development sites Windfall delivery of new homes on unallocated sites Housing conversions - gross and net additions and losses Housing trajectory Housing land availability: 5-year supply of deliverable sites 15-year supply of deliverable and developable sites (incl. broad areas) SCC monitoring data Planning applications SHLAA H1 Housing mix To ensure mixed and balanced communities Not delivering the housing mix set out in the current SHMA.
 Review evidence base in relation to housing mix.
 Negotiation with developers to ensure delivery of appropriate housing mix.
 Identify projects/interventions to address issues.
-Size (by no. bedrooms), type (detached, semi- detached, terraced, bungalows, flats/apartments) and tenure (home ownership/private rented, social rented, shared ownership) of new housing SE monitoring data Planning applications SHMA
+Size (by no. bedrooms), type (detached, semi- detached, terraced, bungalows, flats/apartments) and tenure (home ownership/private rented, social rented, shared ownership) of new housing completions Percentage of new build dwellings completions that meet space standards Custom and self-build housing: No. of custom and self- build plots set aside on SE monitoring data Planning applications SHMA